truenas/documentation/content/en/contributing-docs/translations.md

 Once the site is configured for another language, the initial tree files needs to be created within that language directory.
 Navigate to `documentation/content/` and create a subdirectory for the language to be added.
 Please use proper il8n language codes.

-The following files need to be translated and added documentation/content/fr/_index.html documentation/content/fr/docs/_index.md documentation/content/fr/docs/TrueNAS/_index.md documentation/content/fr/docs/TrueNAS/software-guides/_index.md
+The following files need to be translated and added:

++ documentation/content/fr/_index.html
++ documentation/content/fr/docs/_index.md
++ documentation/content/fr/docs/TrueNAS/_index.md
++ documentation/content/fr/docs/TrueNAS/software-guides/_index.md
-documentation/content/fr/docs/TrueNAS/hardware-guides/_index.md
++ documentation/content/fr/docs/TrueNAS/hardware-guides/_index.md
-documentation/content/fr/contributing-docs/_index.md
++ documentation/content/fr/contributing-docs/_index.md
-documentation/content/fr/contributing-docs/basic.md
++ documentation/content/fr/contributing-docs/basic.md

 Once these files are create, commit these files and file a pull request.
 If assistance is needed in this area, file a ticket in the [Issues Tracker](https://github.com/freenas/documentation/issues/new?title=Adding%20a%20New%20Langauge)